-- Expand All – the accessories for all parts and packages will be displayed.
+- Expand All – the proposal will display the accessories for all parts and packages.
 You could do this manually by clicking the expansion arrow in front of each item.

-- Collapse All – only the part or package header will be displayed.
-Remember, that the totals are updated to reflect the hidden lines.
+- Collapse All – the view will display only the part or package header.
+Remember that the totals are updated to reflect the hidden lines.

 - – use this button to empty each of the filter fields.

 - Inc Acc With Parent Result – this dropdown helps decide which accessories to display when applying a filter